skobnx/ShadowverseEvolveCockatrice/README.md

 -  Once logged in, click on the "Server" tab and select "Other Games" to find other players to play Shadowverse Evolve.
     - Because Cockatrice is an MTG-oriented program for online play, you won't be able to find Shadowverse Evolve players with open rooms at all unless you are either 1. extremely lucky, 2. my plugin became famous, or most likely 3. you asked a buddy to play.  #3 is how you'll get matches 99.9% of the time.
     - Quickest way to ask for games is to ask for games in the [Shadowverse Evolve](https://discord.gg/shadowverse-evolve-tcg-community-928746294384677004) server or other social media platforms.
+- Once you enter the room, click "Load deck" on the top left corner to select the deck you want to use and "Ready to start".

 <h3> Playing the Game </h3>

-- Once you enter the room, click "Load deck" on the top left corner to select the deck you want to use and "Ready to start".
 - Right-click "Sideboard" to open your Evolve deck and put down your leader.
+- Right-click "Roll the die" to see who goes first.
 - Draw four cards by double clicking the deck.
 You can perform mulligans by highlighting every card, right clicking "Bottom to the deck in random order", and drawing four new cards.
 <img src = "https://cdn.discordapp.com/attachments/480908885956362242/1126729079429800067/Mulligan.gif">
+- Now this is where the Land cards become helpful to keep track of play points.
+As you start your turn, right-click "Clone" on the Land card to make a copy.
+Tap the Land cards to spend play points.
+If you play Magic: the Gathering or Force of Will, this may seem similar as it is how they keep track of their play points.
+- On the top left, there is an "Untap" button which lets you untap all the cards on the field.

 ## Helpful Tips
 - Yep, Cockatrice has built-in keyboard shortcuts you can press to heighten your play experience with the program.
 Common ones include (for Windows users):